Recognizing and Eliciting Weakly Single Crossing Profiles on Trees: Elicitation Algorithm

-We first present a \PE algorithm for single crossing profiles on trees when we are given a sequential access to the preference (the sequential order is a priori not known) and we do not know any tree with respect to which the input profile is single crossing.
+We first present a \PE algorithm for single-crossing profiles on trees when we are given a sequential access to the preference (the sequential order is a priori not known) and we do not know any tree with respect to which the input profile is single-crossing.

-\begin{theorem} Suppose a profile \PP is single crossing with respect to some unknown tree \TT.
+\begin{theorem} Suppose a profile \PP is single-crossing with respect to some unknown tree \TT.
 Suppose we have only sequential access to the preferences whose ordering is also not known a priori.
-Then there is a \PE algorithm for the single crossing profiles on trees with query complexity $\BigO(mn + \min\{m^2, n\} m\log m)$. \end{theorem}
+Then there is a \PE algorithm for the single-crossing profiles on trees with query complexity $\BigO(mn + \min\{m^2, n\} m\log m)$. \end{theorem}

 \begin{proof} We present our \PE algorithm in \Cref{alg:elicitation}.
 We maintain an array \RR of length $n$ to store the preferences of all the $n$ voters and a set \QQ to store all the distinct preferences seen so far.
 Let $\pi$ be the order in which the voters are accessed.
-To elicit the preference of voter $\pi(i)$, we first construct, in polynomial time, a tree \TT with respect to which the single crossing tree closure $\bar{\QQ}$ of \QQ is single crossing using \Cref{thm:triad_closure}.
-Next we find whether the preference of the voter $\pi(i)$ already present in \TT; this can be done in polynomial time with making $\OO(m)$ calls to $\text{\Query}(\cdot)$ using \Cref{lem:search}.
+To elicit the preference of voter $\pi(i)$, we first construct, in polynomial time, a tree \TT with respect to which the single-crossing tree closure $\overline{\QQ}$ of \QQ is single-crossing using \Cref{thm:triadclosure}.
+Next we find whether the preference of the voter $\pi(i)$ is already present in \TT; this can be done in polynomial time with making $\OO(m)$ calls to $\text{\Query}(\cdot)$ using \Cref{lem:search}.
 If the preference $\suc_{\pi(i)}$ of the voter $\pi(i)$ is present in \TT, we have elicited $\suc_{\pi(i)}$ using $\OO(m)$ queries.
 Otherwise, we elicit $\suc_{\pi(i)}$ using $\OO(m\log m)$ queries by \Cref{obs:naive}.
-However, since the number of distinct preferences in any profile which is single crossing with respect to some tree is at most ${m\choose 2}+1$ due to \Cref{lem:size_upper_bound}, we use \Cref{obs:naive} at most ${m\choose 2}+1$ times.
+However, since the number of distinct preferences in any profile which is single-crossing with respect to some tree is at most ${m\choose 2}+1$ thanks to \Cref{lem:sizeupperbound}, we use \Cref{obs:naive} at most ${m\choose 2}+1$ times.
 Hence, the query complexity of \Cref{alg:elicitation} is $\BigO(mn + \min\{m^2, n\} m\log m)$. \end{proof}

-Our algorithm in \Cref{thm:sc_seq_unknown_ub} can readily be seen to work for weakly single crossing profiles on trees too.
+Our algorithm in \Cref{thm:scsequnknownub} can readily be seen to work for weakly single-crossing profiles on trees too.
 Hence, we have the following corollary.